 Walk one is a 9-mile route taking you through Hope and Aston and up to the top of Win Hill for gorgeous views of Ladybower Reservoir.
-And walk two from Castleton is 6 miles and includes the popular Mam Tor walk.
+And walk two from Castleton is a 6-mile route and includes the popular Mam Tor walk.

 Peak District, Derbyshire

 Castleton to Hope

-Distance: 2 km
+Walk distance: 2 km

 Be sure to check carefully before you step across.
 Amber flashing lights mean stop, so don’t risk it!
 Sorry, I don’t mean to sound like your mum, but I want you to have a safe walk :).

 Once over the train line, you will continue on the footpath until you reach Hope. here you take a left turn onto the road, then a right and the footpath will be on your left-hand side of the road.